mbnq/GL8/SECURITY.md

 To report a vulnerability, please follow these steps:

-1. **Contact Information**: Send an email to [mbnq00@gmail.com](mailto:mbnq00@gmail.com) with details about the vulnerability.
+1. **Contact Information**: Contact me [https://www.mbnq.pl/](https://www.mbnq.pl/) with details about the vulnerability.
 Include any relevant information such as the affected version, potential impact, and steps to reproduce.

 2. **Response Timeline**: We aim to acknowledge the report within 48 hours and provide regular updates every two weeks until the issue is resolved.